-Shipping safety is not only seen from the ship's condition because many factors influence it, for example, the implementation of a pla ed maintenance system that can be done by the operators or shipyard (Tungkup, 2020).
+Shipping safety is not only seen from the ship's condition because many factors influence it, for example, the implementation of a planned maintenance system that can be done by the operators or shipyard (Tungkup, 2020).
 According to Sakalayen (2006), design and construction are the roots of ensuring security.
-Almost in every ferry accident, faulty construction is the leading cause of the loss of hall integrity, which in turn causes the loss of the ship and its passengers (See a created and technical system, generic personnel sub-system, generic operational and managerial infrastructures, and generic operation environment.
+Almost in every ferry accident, faulty construction is the primary or secondary cause.
+Failed ship construction is the leading cause of the loss of hall integrity, which in turn causes the loss of the ship and its passengers (Soares &Teixeira, 2001; Wang, 2001).
+According to the study by Wang (2001), there are four criteria to assess safety: general engineering and technical system, generic personnel sub-system, generic operational and managerial infrastructures, and generic operation environment.
 The variable dimensions used in this research are; (1) The material condition of the ship's hull, (2) The availability of an emergency exit for evacuation, and (3) The implementation of Plimsoll (ship loading line) to know the limit to load the ship, and (4) The availability of ship crash resistance system (tire rubber, sponge).